nasa/GeneLab_AmpliconSeq_Workflow/README.md

 We recommend installing Singularity on a system wide level as per the associated [documentation](https://docs.sylabs.io/guides/3.10/admin-guide/admin_quickstart.html).

-> Note: Singularity is also available through [Anaconda](https://anaconda.org/conda-forge/singularity).
+> Note: Singularity is also available through the [Anaconda conda-forge channel](https://anaconda.org/conda-forge/singularity).

 > Note: Alternatively, Docker can be used in place of Singularity.
 To get started with Docker, see the [Docker CE installation documentation](https://docs.docker.com/engine/install/).